Anupamit/Javascript-Theory-Qustions/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ## Q.39 What is the use of setTimeout?
-The `setTimeout()` method is used to call a function or evaluates an expression after a specified number of milliseconds.
+The `setTimeout()` method is used to call a function or evaluate an expression after a specified number of milliseconds.

 ```js
 setTimeout(() => {
   console.log("Delayed for 1 second.");